Tamiya Corporation: Packaging

-On early products (1961–1967), the box art was done by outsourced illustrators, including Shigeru Komatsuzaki.
-This box art, which expanded the product image and had a feeling of "compositions of achievement" or "a story contained in a picture", further enhanced Tamiya's brand.
+On early products, from 1961 to 1967, the box art was done by outsourced illustrators, including Shigeru Komatsuzaki.
+These box arts, which expanded the product image and had a feeling of "compositions of achievement" or "a story contained in a picture", further enhanced Tamiya's brand.

-However, in an attempt to make the box art more accurate and visually precise, the 1968 slot racing car model appeared without scenery on a white background.
-This experiment turned out to be popular, and after that, Tamiya completely switched to white packaging (except for some aircraft and ship models).
+However, in an attempt to make the box art more accurate and visually precise, the 1968 racing car model appeared on a white background without scenery.
+This experiment turned out to be popular, and after that, Tamiya completely switched to white background art on their packaging (except for some aircraft and ship models).

 Shigeru Komatsuzaki's box art, which had contributed to Tamiya's early image, has now almost disappeared from Tamiya's products due to the change in box art strategies and the discontinuation of former products.

 In the 1970s, some box art of model tanks contained images of items not included in the box.
-When Tamiya began exporting these models internationally, false advertising laws became problematic.
+This became a problem when Tamiya began exporting these models internationally, due to false advertising laws.
 Tamiya dealt with this by erasing the items and retouching the backgrounds.